natebrunelle/cs1110f18/markdown/project.md

 Multiple levels
 :   Make several distinct levels that the player can advance through.
-    If you do this, make it clear that there are several levels so that your grader knows to try to reach more than one.
+    If you do this, make it clear that there are several levels so that your code coach knows to try to reach more than one.

 Save points
 :   When the player reaches some milestone, future failures cause the player to respawn at that save point